DhruvMadan05/RBE200X/README.md

 # RBE200X
-Code Repository for projects in RBE 200X: Embedded systems for Robotics at WPI
+Code Repository from RBE 200X: Embedded systems for Robotics at WPI